• Skip to main content

 6:30 p.m.: Business program

-The theme of the meeting is “Pasadena 101: Meet our new City leaders.”
-We hope to provide unique access to leaders of a number of critical city services, and an opportunity to discover more effective ways to access City services, resolve issues, get information, help shape City policy, and, of course, help make Pasadena an even better place to live, work, play, and raise a family.
+The theme of the meeting was “Pasadena 101: Meet our new City leaders.”
+Those who attended had a unique access to leaders of a number of critical city services, and an opportunity to discover more effective ways to access City services, resolve issues, get information, help shape City policy, and, of course, help make Pasadena an even better place to live, work, play, and raise a family.

 • Miguel Márquez, city manager.
 Before joining the City of Pasadena in 2022, Márquez served as the chief operating officer of Santa Clara County.
 Previously he served as an associate justice of the California Sixth District Court of Appeals, county counsel for Santa Clara County, general counsel of the San Francisco Unified School District, and deputy city attorney in the San Francisco City Attorney’s Office.
 A native of Sacramento, Márquez received a law degree from UC Berkeley Law School, a master’s degree in public policy from the John F. Kennedy School of Government at Harvard University, and a bachelor’s degree in public policy from Stanford University.